SungeunKim01/video-game-trends-analyzer/README.md

 ## Overview

-- This explores the connection between online search interest and video game sales performance.
-- Using two large datasets — one of global video game sales and another of Google search interest trends — we transform and load the data into MongoDB, then serve it through a Node/Express REST API and visualize it with React "(chart, etc)"
+- This web app aims to display data taken from two large datasets — one of global video game sales and another of Google search interest trends — we transform and load the data into MongoDB, then serve it through a Node/Express REST API and visualize it with React through data charts and forms.
-- Our Project theme: ""

-## Requirements
+- Our goal with this project is to explore the connection between pop culture search trends and video game sales performances for a given year from 2001 - 2006 and see if there is a correlation, perhaps related to global events or something that happened in a specific region/country.

 ## Structure

 - main: Contains only this README.md
-- staging: Contains Proposal.md, wireframes, TeamPolicy.md
+- staging contains:
+    - Planning directory (wireframes, proposal)
+    - Project itself, with a client directory for front-end React components and server directory for back-end express routes and mongoDB setup
+    - Performance directory containing evidence of the 6 performance enhancements we made
+    - gitlab-ci.yml file

 ## Technologies Used